NixOS/nixfmt/README.md

    - SPDX-License-Identifier: MPL-2.0
    -->

-_Warning: This is a work in progress, and we do not recommend using this tool on important code that was not properly backed-up as the in place mode can result in data loss._

 # `nixfmt`

 `nixfmt` is a formatter for Nix code, intended to easily apply a uniform style.